RileyTheFox/SideyBotDocs/docs/guides/chart/pattern/index.md

 # Pattern
 ## Overview
 The Pattern command generates an image representation of a Guitar/Clone Hero chart.
-It uses @Guides.Unilang.Introduction as the language.
+It uses @Guides.Unilang as the language.

 Pattern can extend beyond the traditional 5 frets by using 6-9 or A-Z characters.
 Drums/GHL visuals are not supported.